tymyrddin/blue/source/docs/soc/nta/wireshark/README.md

 ## What is it?

 Wireshark is the go-to tool for inspecting raw network traffic.
-It captures live packets or analyzes PCAP files, showing every byte sent over the wire.
+It captures live packets or analyses PCAP files, showing every byte sent over the wire.

 ## Why use it?